yashsavani/Advanced-Foundations-of-ML/include/03_core_math.md

 ## Problem Solving

 ### Problems are ones that:
-* Engage intellect
+* Engage intellect,
-* Make connections to develop a coherent framework
+* Make connections to develop a coherent framework,
-* Can be solved in more than one way
+* Can be solved in more than one way, and
-* Should foster effective communication of mathematical ideas
+* Should foster effective communication of mathematical ideas.

 ### Phases of problem solving:
 * *Entry:* what do I know (question, experience), what do I want (paraphrase, ambiguities), what can I introduce (diagram, notation).